How the NDC guest speaker rated and endorsed Akufo-Addo

 The supporters of the opposition NDC are accusing Akufo-Addo of being insensitive when it comes to fuel prices, and ignoring the fact that in 2009, the NDC government inherited a gallon of petrol at around GH3.69 (Ghanabusinessnews.com/energypedia.info, 06/01/2009) and left it at around GH18.00 in January 2017 (See: Fuel prices increase by about 11%; cityfmonline.com/ghanaweb.com, 05/01/2017).

-The critics are claiming that Akufo-Addo is not doing enough to address the unemployment problem in the country.
+The critics are claiming that Nana Addo Dankwa Akufo-Addo is not doing enough to address the unemployment problem in the country.
 And yet the Akufo-Addo’s government has facilitated more than 250 factories, which are in various stages of completion across the country as part of the One District One Factory programme.

 Mahama’s teeming supporters are saying somewhat forcefully that Ghanaian parents are suffering in abject penury.
 And yet the Akufo-Addo’s government has judiciously distributed the national resources in the form of Free SHS, which paved way for more than 400,000 children a year, including the over 190,000 children who otherwise would not have the opportunity to enter senior high school.